weezycode/SnowTracks/README.md

 *Warning if you don't have the Symfony CLIENT use  "php bin/console" instead "symfony console"*

-*Update the tables in your database*
+*Migrate the tables in your database*

       symfony console doctrine:migrations:migrate
 *Now launch the datasets*